-Argenta Assuranties (Aras) is a Belgian insurance company that seeks to protect the financial assets of individuals and families through non-life and health insurance (family insurance, fire, motor and hospitalisation insurance) and through life and death insurance (including outstanding balance insurance).
+Argenta Assuranties (Aras) is a Belgian insurance company and sister company of the Company.
+Argenta Assuranties seeks to protect the financial assets of individuals and families through non-life and health insurance (family insurance, fire, motor and hospitalisation insurance) and through life and death insurance (including outstanding balance insurance).
 Argenta Assuranties also offers insurance-based investment in the form of branch 23 products.